20centcroak/github-cheatsheet/cheatsheet.md

 ### add a remote repo
 When a local repo already exists and need to be identifed by a remote repo, we should declare this remote repository.
-Suppose you have created a pseudo-remote repo in folder remotea and you want to link remote repo *remotea* with local repo *projecta*:
+Suppose you have created a pseudo-remote repo in folder remotea (like  and you want to link remote repo *remotea* with local repo *projecta*:

     git remote add my-remote ..\remotea\
     git remote